Saturday March 17, 2018

 Caledonia Conservancy: Maps, pictures and brochures of Caledonia Conservancy-preserved properties (200 acres in Caledonia) will be on display.
 Explore their public access natural trails for walking, cross country skiing, horseback riding, and more.
 The School to Nature program will be highlighted with activities for kids to do.
 Honey with the CC Label from beehive on the properties will be available for purchase.

 Case High School Green Team: This Case High School club will be sharing information on its initiatives.

-CREE Lighting: Demonstration of residential LED bulbs.
-Energy savings and environmental benefits will be discussed
+CREE Lighting: Demonstration of residential LED bulbs and downlights.
+Energy savings and environmental benefits will be discussed.

 Friends of Island Park Educational material about the landscape architect who designed Racine's Park System in the early 1900s.